Why Great Leaders Tell Stories

-Don’t take my word for it--test it yourself.
+Don’t take my word for it –– test it yourself.
 The next time you’re viewing a TV sports event where you’re not rooting for either team, watch your perspective change when they run a profile of an athlete.

 It's usually a hero's tale about a person who wouldn’t be playing without having overcome serious challenges in life: illness, abuse, family loss.
 You’ll feel your emotions engaged.
 When they return you to the field two minutes later, you’ll very likely find yourself wanting that person and team to win.
 You’re human.

-If you raise your awareness, you will notice that we are immersed in story: TV, movies, books, radio and social media.
+If you raise your awareness, you will notice that we are immersed in stories: TV, movies, books, radio and social media.
 But the more important stories are in our lives--the ones we share with our families, our friends, business associates, and ourselves.
 Stories are how we process our lives and the world around us.

 The fact is, today the opposite is true.
 Today less is more.

-We are all massively distracted by information over-load and micro bits of information washing over us from emails, to texts and social media.
+We are all massively distracted by information overload and micro bits of information washing over us from emails, to texts and social media.
 Some research estimates that we receive more than 5,000 marketing messages each day.

-Stories are persuasive: Sales professionals have always known that despite people’s insistence that they use reason to make purchase decisions, we buy on emotion.
+Sales professionals have always known that despite people’s insistence that they use reason to make purchase decisions, we buy on emotion.

 This has been validated as scientists view the reasoning of the brain in real time as decisions take place.
 We all make decisions in the emotional center of our brains, the place where trust lives or dies, and then justify those choices in the rational front of our brains.

 I know you say you bought that car for safety and mileage, but it’s a red power car that makes you look great.
 Come on, man!